Writing for Screen and Stage

 Why choose this course?

-• You will be taught by established writers, script consultants and editors for screen and stage writing, including Daragh Carville, David Eldridge, Paul Gallagher and Barbara Cox.
+- You will be taught by established, award-winning writers, script consultants and editors for screen and stage writing, including Daragh Carville (The Bay, Middletown and Being Human), David Eldridge (The Spy Who Came in from the Cold, Beginning, Middle, End, The Scandalous Lady W, In Basildon) and Barbara Cox.

-• Birkbeck has an established reputation in creative writing, screenwriting and theatre teaching, so you will benefit from the richness of our experience in these areas.
+- Birkbeck has a leading reputation in creative writing, screenwriting and theatre practice and teaching, with many of our graduates enjoying successful careers in these arenas.

-• Your classroom studies will be supported by extensive industry engagement which will help you to progress on your career path beyond this Master’s.
+- Your studies will be supported by extensive industry engagement designed to help you to progress on your career path beyond this Master’s.

 What you will learn